fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2020-12-06-Symbiont-cells-count.md

 ## Manual Cell Counting
 - Open the image you want to count with Fiji and go to `Plugins > Analyze > Cell counter`.
 A new counter window will open.
 - To begin counting, click one 'Initialize' and on 'Type 1' in the counter window.
 Then click directly on a algal cell.
 A dot and a number will appear on the cell.
 If you click on an object by mistake, you can undo it by selecting 'Delete'.
 - When you are finished counting, click the 'Results button'.
 A new window will appear with the total number of cell counted.
 Use `Results > File > Save as` to save your counts as .csv formatted files.
-Alternatively, the results log can be copied and pasted on an Excel spreadsheet.
+Alternatively, the results log can be copied and pasted on an Excel spreadsheet

 ![Manual]({{site.baseurl}}/images/Manual_count.jpg "Manual")